 Under its unique legal status, CDC's mission is to serve the general interest and promote the economic development of France.
 CDC's savings funds (Fonds d'Epargne) carry out activities on behalf of the French State, such as the investment of regulated savings deposits (for example, Livret A) in long-term projects, mainly social housing.
 CDC's central section (Section Générale) collects legal deposits (from notaries) and raises funds in the markets and invest in local development projects (that is, infrastructure, renewable energy and others).
 The investment strategy of the central section remains somewhat independent from the French government's policy.
-In May 2018, CDC merged some of its departments and subsidiaries that were in charge of financing local development in a single department named "Banque des Territoires" (bank for local areas) to create a one-stop shop.
-This is not a bank per se but rather a department of CDC which will focus on local areas' needs and will do business through 16 regional directorates and 35 local representative offices.
+CDC provides financing for local development through a single department named "Banque des Territoires" (bank for local areas).
+This is not a bank per se but rather a department of CDC focusing on local areas' needs and does business through 16 regional directorates and 37 local representative offices.

-The institution also holds a large portfolio of investments that are made essentially in France, including in major listed companies, and real estate and infrastructure (notably in transportation, energy, telecommunications and environmental projects).
+The institution also holds a large portfolio of investments that target French entities, including in major listed companies, and real estate and infrastructure (notably in transportation, energy, telecommunications and environmental projects).